Simply specifying blank space as the value of the content

 Similar to Zero Width Space, but does not prevent a line break. | foobar |

-Once you've selected the space character you wish to insert, simply add it using the following CSS code:
+Once you've selected the Unicode code point for the space character you wish to use, you can simply add it using the following CSS code:

-In cases such as where you're working with a horizontal list, make sure to set the last or first item in the list's pseudo element content
+In cases where you're working with a horizontal list, make sure you set the last or first item in the list's ::before

 li::after { content: ', \00a0'; } li:last-child::after { content: ''; }